 Synchronous (“Live”) Sessions

-If you prefer to deliver your lecture "live" rather than pre-recording it, you can set up a session in Blackboard Collaborate or Webex so that students can log in to attend real-time or can view the recording of the session later.
+If you prefer to deliver your lecture "live" rather than pre-recording it, you can set up a session in Blackboard Collaborate or Webex so that students can log in to attend in real time or view the recording of the session later.
 (Be sure to set the session to record).
 In this environment, you can share slides, share your screen, use a whiteboard, and allow students to ask questions all while part of the synchronous session.

 Tools available and supported by GW and SMHS: